-Buffer can also setup Instagram posts among other social accounts, but it works best for Twitter and Facebook.
+Buffer can also set up Instagram posts among other social accounts, but it works best for Twitter and Facebook.

 Later is a service I have used off and on for the past year.
 It allows you to schedule social posts, like Buffer, but I only use it for Instagram posts.
-It is very handy if you find your best time to post is a time where you may not be there to post.
+It is very handy if you find your best time to post is a time when you may not be there to post.
 Set it and forget it!

 Their Instagram account is also a great follow!

 I am not a graphic designer, but I like to pretend!
 Canva enables users of any level to create axing designs using their templates.
-They offer various presets for posts like Stories and Feed posts on Instagram as well as Twitter, Facebook and others ensuring your creation is the proper ratio for the given network.
+They offer various presets for posts like Stories and Feed posts on Instagram as well as Twitter, Facebook, and others, ensuring your creation is the proper ratio for the given network.

 Snapseed is a powerful photo editing app that has been available for years.